-\begin{pol} For convenience in notation we will give the proof for $i=1$ and $j=2$ which results in no loss of generality due to symmetry of the retailers.
+\begin{proof}[\textbf{Proof of \Cref{lem3.2}}] For convenience in notation we will give the proof for $i=1$ and $j=2$ which results in no loss of generality due to symmetry of the retailers.
 Let $w\ge c$ and $s_2=\(t_2, q_2\) \in S^2$ with $Q_2=t_2+q_2$.
 Restricting ourselves firstly to strategies with $q_1=0$, we have that

 Let $t_1^*=\argmax_{0\le t_1 \le T} u^1\(\(t_1,0\), s_2 \)$.
 Since $\alpha-Q_i\ge 0, \, i=1,2$, we have that if $\alpha-2T\le Q_2$, then $t_1^*=\frac12\(\alpha-Q_2\)$ while if $\alpha-2T>Q_2$, then the maximum of $u^1\(\(t_1,0\),s_2\)$ is attained at the highest admissible (due to the production capacity constraint) value of $t_1$ and hence $t^*_1=T$.
 Similarly, for strategies with $t_1=T$ and $q_1>0$ we have that the payoff function of retailer $R_1$